 Exercises That Improve Ankle Mobility - Dorsi Flexion

-Good ankle mobility, specifically dorsi-flexion is incredibly important for performing any activity that involves running, squatting, landing from a jump, and even simple walking.
+Good ankle mobility, specifically dorsi-flexion is incredibly important for performing any activity that involves running, squatting, landing from a jump, and even simply walking.
 From a sport performance perspective, the deeper the squatting action required, the greater the dorsi flexion that is needed.
-In fact, lack of dorsi-flexion is often one the of key causes of poor squatting biomechanics.
+In fact, lack of dorsi-flexion is often one of the of key causes of poor squatting biomechanics.

 Lack of dorsi flexion is often associated with knee injuries (ACL injuries and osteoarthritis) and in increased foot pronation (hyper-pronation) which in turn is often a factor in cases of Plantar Fasciitis (and other foot problems).
 We lose our ability to dorsi flex from injuries such as ankle sprains (ATFL injuries), surgeries, or anything that forces us to immobilize the ankle for a long period of time (casting).

 There are two factors we consider when assessing dorsi flexion: first is your ability to perform the action, second is the differences between the right and left ankles.

 This is a rather subtle test, with changes being measured in very small increments (you will need a measuring tape for this test).
 Be sure to watch the video first!

 1. Getting Started:

 Tape a measuring tape to the floor, making sure the end of the tape is perpendicular to the wall.